Em-Vi/Edna-R1/README.md

+Here's the updated README:

+---

 # Edna-V1 - VS Code Extension

 Edna-V1 is a powerful VS Code extension designed to enhance your development workflow.
-This README provides an overview of its features, installation, and usage.
+This extension requires the **Ollmaa** and **DeepSeek 1.5** models to provide advanced functionality.
+This README outlines its features, installation, and usage.

 ## Features

-- Powered by deepseek-r1 1.5b model
+- Powered by **DeepSeek 1.5** model
+- Integrates with **Ollmaa** model for enhanced capabilities
-- provides a dynamic UI to chat with model
+- Provides a dynamic UI to chat with the model
 - **Advanced thinking capabilities**

 ## Installation